 Geckomatics, a mapping company, turned to CloudFactory to provide new annotations and quality control for their model.
 Our team annotated images for objects like trees, potholes, and road signs, and checked image outputs from the model for accuracy.

-Map the potholes without counting every single one?
+Map the street potholes without counting every single one?
 Count the trees without tagging a million images?

-It’s the idea behind Geckomatics, a company offering an AI tool to help cities understand their infrastructures more quickly and cheaply.
+It’s the idea behind Geckomatics, a company offering an AI tool to help cities understand their infrastructures more quickly and affordably.

 “Everybody is familiar with Google Street View.
 What we do is very akin to that, except we add artificial intelligence throughout the whole process,’’ explains co-founder and CEO Bert Cattoor.
 With the addition of AI to traditional mobile mapping, the number of images that need to be directly annotated is greatly reduced.
 The Geckomatics’ staff trains an algorithm to automatically spot key items like potholes, trees, and traffic signs in the vast quantity of captured video.

 Cattoor’s idea for the company came from work as an IT consultant for a local government.
 “The Geographic Information Systems group was next door and they had a big frustration.
 They never had enough geographic information to work with.”
 It was a constant battle against outdated, missing data and the cost and time associated with updating it.

 Geckomatics sought to create a solution that would eliminate these two barrier issues: cost and time.
 In contrast to traditional players in the mapping space that have dedicated vehicles for mapping, Geckomatics’ hardware is a small mountable camera that customers can attach to any car and take video themselves, which flows directly back to Geckomatics’ tool.
 This greatly reduces the logistical burden associated with mapping in various locations.